Arnold Karplus: Life

 In 1911 Karplus was sworn in as Imperial Royal court expert and appraiser and became construction director of a building construction company in Vienna, a position he held until the liquidation of the company in 1927.
 In the First World War Karplus was first commissioned as a lieutenant and then as a captain, involved in the establishment of military utility buildings.

 In 1927, Arnold Karplus established his independent architectural studio.
 One of his better known works was the Ditteshof communal apartment complex built in 1928/29 in Vienna's 19th district.
 It consisted of 279 apartments around a landscaped courtyard and included shops, a nursery, a bathhouse and a community hall.
 From 1934 to 1938 his son Gerhard Karplus joined the studio.

 With the occupation and annexation of Austria by Nazi Germany in 1938, Arnold and Else Karplus moved to New York in 1939, following their son Gerhard and their daughter Ruth.
-He died in Caracas, Venezuela.
+He died aged 90 in Caracas, Venezuela.